 Varies

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Highland, your best time to get solar is in the spring and fall.